heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

-What is interesting is the ability to project some of our latent space into the machine, a sort of "uploading" to use the framework of science fiction.
+What I find most interesting is the ability to project some of our latent space into the machine, a sort of "aesthetic uploading" to use the framework of science fiction.
+We can even reroute a piece of art through our own taste filters!
-This is how personalization happens in `Midjourney`: the user makes a sequence of binary rating decisions that are overwhelmingly likely to be unique.
-This not only leads to a unique style based on aesthetic preferences, but what is more uncanny, *content in images* which is unique to the individual.
-I don't know how I feel about this, but I've chosen to mine it for latent information about myself, akin to dreams or the technique of active imagination propounded by Jung.
+At any rate, personalization in `Midjourney` works as follows: the user makes a sequence of binary rating decisions that are overwhelmingly likely to be unique.
+This not only leads to a distinctive style based on aesthetic preferences, but what is more uncanny, *content in images* which is unique to the individual.
+It is more than a little disturbing, but I've chosen to mine it for latent information about myself, akin to dreams or the technique of active imagination propounded by Jung.

 <figure>
     <div style="text-align:center"><img src
-    ="/img/latent/dream.png" width="400" style="margin: 20 px;"/>
+    ="/img/latent/dream.png" width="600" style="margin: 20 px;"/>
 	<figcaption> <br><i>a dream --p --v 7.0 --s 1000</i> </figcaption>
 	</div>
 	</figure>

-For instance, if I repeatedly prompt "dream", clouds and sometimes sky-cities recur constantly.
+For instance, if I repeatedly prompt "dream", clouds (often concealing cities) recur constantly; as someone who likes to ideate lofty structures "in the sky", this is totally in character.
+But i